What to do if a transfer of shares is exempt from Stamp Duty and how you can claim a relief.

 - certain types of loan capital

-You can buy a paper form from a legal stationer or download a copy from the internet.
-Send the completed form to the company registrar.
-You don’t need to send it to HMRC first.
+You can buy a form from a legal stationer or download a copy from the internet.

-There are some transfers that qualify for relief to reduce the amount of Stamp Duty due.
-Even if the relief is reduced to nil, you’ll still need to get the transfer document stamped.
+Some transfers qualify for relief to reduce the amount of Stamp Duty due.
+Even if the relief reduces the Stamp Duty to nil, you will still need to send the transfer document to us.
+Check how to claim relief.

 Transfers of land or shares between companies in the same group can qualify for intra-group relief, so long as certain conditions are met.